jpursey/game-bits/README.md

 *  *Tier 2:* These are high level libraries that combine functionality across Game Bits to provide more complex services commonly needed across games.
-   Dependencies within this tier are still minimized, but cross dependencies are allowed and more common as needed.
+   Dependencies within this tier are still minimized, but cross dependencies are allowed and so are more common.
    *  [`gb_render`](src/gb/render): Graphics API independent interface to support basic rendering, with resource system integration.
       *  [`gb_render_vulkan`](src/gb/render/vulkan): An implementation of the